ricsanfre/pi-cluster/docs/_docs/kafka.md

 #### Enabling External Access

-External listener can be configured to provide access to clients outside the Kubernetes Cluster 3 different types of external listeners (`nodeport`, `loadbalancer`, or  `ingress`) can be configured depending on the Kubernetes external connection mechanism used to access the service.
+External listener can be configured to provide access to clients outside the Kubernetes Cluster 3 different types of Strimzi external listeners (`nodeport`, `loadbalancer`, or `ingress`) can be configured depending on the Kubernetes external connection mechanism used to access the service.
+In this repository there is also an alternative approach based on Gateway API and Envoy Gateway, where Strimzi exposes Kafka using `cluster-ip` services and Envoy Gateway handles the external entry point.

 ##### Load balancer
 Strimzi operator generates a Kubernetes Service (type=LoadBalancer) for each broker.
 As a result, each broker will get a separate load balancer _(despite the Kubernetes service being of a load balancer type, the load balancer is still a separate entity managed by the infrastructure / cloud, i.e: Cilium or MetalLB in case of self-hosted cluster)_.
 A Kafka cluster with N brokers will need N+1 load balancers.